-Kilbeggan Distillery, located in central Ireland, makes some of the best premium whiskeys in the world including Connemara Peated Single Malt, Tyrconnell Single Malt, Greenore Single Grain, and Kilbeggan Irish whiskey.
-We had the chance to interview their distiller, Andrina Fitzgerald this month and are delighted to share it with our readers.
+Kilbeggan Distillery, located in central Ireland, makes some of the best premium whiskeys globally, including Connemara Peated Single Malt, Tyrconnell Single Malt, Greenore Single Grain, and Kilbeggan Irish whiskey.
+We had the chance to interview their distiller, Andrina Fitzgerald, this month, and are delighted to share it with our readers.

 CELLAR TOURS- How do you find it being one of the only female distillers in Ireland?

 I am no longer the only female distiller in Ireland.
 Jameson has recently hired an apprentice female distiller.
 It is great for the industry to see women getting involved in the production side of the whiskey industry.
-Primarily it was a male-dominated world, and even to this day when visitors hear there is a distiller on-site at Kilbeggan, they are a bit surprised to see a woman operating the stills.
-I’m proud to have the opportunity to learn the trade from the masters before me – I take pride in my work and appreciate the fact that I am very lucky to have the job I have.
-I love the science behind the craft but also knowing that I am creating something from scratch which others will enjoy in a few years’ time, fills me with pride.
+Primarily it was a male-dominated world, and even to this day, when visitors hear there is a distiller on-site at Kilbeggan, they are a bit surprised to see a woman operating the stills.
+I’m proud to have the opportunity to learn the trade from the masters before me – I take pride in my work and appreciate that I am very lucky to have the job I have.
+I love the science behind the craft and know that I am creating something from scratch, which others will enjoy in a few years, fills me with pride.

 Everything I have learned, I have learned here on site.
-Prior to starting the job, I had very limited knowledge of whiskey, but I understood the science behind the process of having studied chemistry and biology at university.
+Before starting the job, I had minimal knowledge of whiskey, but I understood the science behind the process of having studied chemistry and biology at university.
 With each day that passed, I gained more knowledge about whiskey, the different brands (both what we make and other brands), and what distinguishes one whiskey from another.
 Being immersed in the day to day running of the distillery ensured that I got a great understanding of whiskey.
-Knowing the time and effort that goes into creating a whiskey means that I will appreciate the next dram I have.
+Knowing the time and effort that goes into creating a whiskey means appreciating the next dram I have.

 CELLAR TOURS- What is an average workday for a distiller like?